Basileus1990/contextify/README.md

 `contextify` is a Bash tool that recursively scans a project directory, prints its structure, and extracts the contents of text-based files.
 It’s designed to create clean, AI-friendly context dumps for tools like ChatGPT or other LLMs.

+It was generated with the help of ChatGPT.

 ---

 ## Features